Visa processing for applicants in Iran is unaffected by the temporary suspension of operations at the Australian Embassy in Tehran.

 Applying for a visa

-If you are an Australian relative or friend of someone affected by the situation in Iran, you can apply for a visa on their behalf.
+If you are an Australian relative or friend of someone in Iran, you can apply for a visa on their behalf.
 You will need their permission and details.

 You will need a passport to apply for a visa.